duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/20-circuitry-voltage.md

 ### Purpose

-Allow students to diagnose faulty circuits and understand the theory behind it.
+Teach students how to use a multimeter to diagnose faulty circuits.

 ### Assessments and Evidence of Understanding